Absence of cosmological constant problem in special relativistic field theory of gravity: Introduction

-In this work we point out that there is a loophole in the chain of arguments which assert that general relativity is the only possible consistent theory of a self-interacting helicity $\pm2$ graviton.
-This is not an academic question but has nontrivial consequences: there exists an alternative nonlinear theory of gravity which can be understood as the result of the self-coupling of such a particle as well.
+In this work we point out that there is a loophole in the chain of arguments that assert that the only possible consistent theory of self-interacting gravitons (particles with helicity $\pm2$) is general relativity.
+This has nontrivial consequences: there exists an alternative nonlinear theory of gravity that arises due to the self-interactions of such a particle as well.
 To the best of our knowledge, it is the first time that this has been solidly argued.
-This theory is similar in spirit to unimodular gravity and it is denominated Weyl transverse gravity \cite{Alvarez2006} (indeed, the former can be obtained through proper gauge fixing in the latter theory).
-The interpretation of its nonlinear character as the result of self-coupling makes this theory a legitimate candidate to describe the long-wavelength limit of the would-be theory of quantum gravity.
-This position is strengthened by the fact that it solves the cosmological constant problem: vacuum zero-point energies of matter do not gravitate, while the rest of phenomenology of general relativity and the standard model is respected.\footnote{Contrary to other proposals which imply constraints on the matter sector \cite{Burguess2013}.}
+This theory is similar in spirit to unimodular gravity and it is denominated Weyl-transverse gravity in order to highlight its symmetries.
+The interpretation of its nonlinear character as the result of self-coupling makes this theory a legitimate candidate to describe the long-wavelength limit of a hypothetical quantum gravity theory.
+This position is strengthened by the fact that it does not present the cosmological constant problem \cite{Carballo-Rubio2015}: the (effective) cosmological constant is rendered stable against radiative corrections, while the remaining phenomenological aspects of the standard model and general relativity are respected.\footnote{Contrary to other proposals, based in some form of scale invariance, which imply constraints on the matter sector even classically.
+This is of central importance for our discussion.}

-What makes this proposal attractive is that it involves only natural assumptions in the framework of quantum field theory.
+What makes this proposal attractive is that it involves only assumptions which are natural in quantum field theory.
 One could have reached it without previous knowledge of general relativity.
-In fact, being accustomed to the geometric description of gravity even hinders its obtention: as we point out, this prior knowledge caused previous approaches such as \cite{Deser1970,Boulware1975} to pass over this theory.
-The lesson is that the issue of vacuum zero-point energies is no longer a problem if one takes the principles of quantum mechanics and special relativity seriously and consider general relativity only as a low-energy effective theory.
-This raises interesting thoughts about the underlying principles in current approaches to the construction of a theory of quantum gravity.
+In fact, being accustomed to the geometric description of gravity even hinders its obtention: as we point out, this prior knowledge caused previous approaches such as \cite{Deser1970,Boulware1975} to overlook this theory.
+The lesson to be drawn is that the issue of vacuum zero-point energies is no longer a problem if one takes the principles of special relativity and quantum mechanics seriously, considering that general relativity is just an effective theory valid at sufficiently low energies.